 From the train stations of Bozen, Brixen, Bruneck and Innichen as well as the long distance bus stop at the motorway exit Brixen, the collective transfers take the guests to their accommodation and back again.
 And all this as quickly as possible, with as few transfers and waiting times as possible.

 In South Tyrol, eco-friendly mobility by bus and train is very highly valued.
 Also the comfortable reaching of higher situated villages or mountains by cable car has a long tradition in South Tyrol.
 All of the Bus and train timetables are coordinated.

 Valleys, smaller towns and popular excursion destinations are easily accessible by public transport.
 And the best thing about it: the journey is free of charge with your Holiday Pass!

 Verona and Venice in the south and Innsbruck in the north are South Tyrol's nearest airports.
 Other airports in the area are: Munich, Treviso, Bergamo, Bologna and Milan.
 South Tyrol's airport is located in Bozen.
-Scheduled flights to Bozen are currently not offered.
+Scheduled flights to Bozen are offered since 2022.

 Flixbus stops several times in the Puster Valley: in Brixen (45 km), Bruneck (15 km), Toblach (20 km) as well as Innichen (25 km).

 The long-distance bus offers bus connections from all European countries throughout the year.
 Via the traffic junctions of Munich and Innsbruck, Flixbus runs at least nine and six times a day respectively in the direction of South Tyrol.